welbornprod/colrc/doc_deps/index.md

 :----- | :---------------------------------------------
 colr.h | The interface to ColrC.
 colr.c | Where ColrC is implemented.
-This must be compiled/linked with your program. dbug.h | Some debugging support for the colr tool executable, only enabled when compiled with `-DDEBUG`.
+This must be compiled/linked with your program.

 \anchor example-usage
 ## Example Usage